Sen. Carl Levin's decision opens seat in 2014

 Levin also has sought to crack down on offshore tax havens, which he said cost the U.S. government at least $100 billion a year in lost revenues.

-Associated Press writer Donna Cassata in Washington and David Eggert in Lansing, Mich., contributed to this report.
+Associated Press writers Donna Cassata in Washington and David Eggert in Lansing, Mich., contributed to this report.